quantum29/developer-examples/README.md

 - It must have a `README.md` similar to [utilities/plop-templates/ts/README.md](./plop-templates/example/README.md).
 The example has to include the following:
     - A codesandbox demo URL (all examples are viewable as a codesandbox at `https://githubbox.com/thoughtspot/developer-examples/tree/main/<path>/<to>/<example>`).

-    - Link to the relevant documentation for the features the examples is trying to showcase.
+    - Link to the relevant documentation for the features, the example is trying to showcase.

     - If it requires environment variables, it must have a `.env` file and instructions on how to set them up.